Felixs/blcheck/README.md

 blcheck (0.0.2)- A simple tool to check which links on your websites are broken.

 Usage: blcheck <URL>
-  -c    Export output as csv format (default if no other format given) -csv
+  -c    Export output as csv format (default if no other format given) (default true) -csv
-        Export output as csv format (default if no other format given) -j    Export output as json format
+        Export output as csv format (default if no other format given) (default true) -ex string
+        Parsed urls need to not contain this string to get checked -exclude string
+        Parsed urls need to not contain this string to get checked -in string
+        Parsed urls need to contain this string to get checked -include string
+        Parsed urls need to contain this string to get checked -j    Export output as json format
   -json
         Export output as json format